 Café Tips for making these Candied Pecans

-- After you add the sugar/water mixture to the pecans, the sugar will melt and then, after a few minutes, it will form a sugary coating around the nuts.
-Don’t give up, keep going!
-As you continue to heat and stir the nuts, the sugar will melt again and form the beautiful shiny glaze.
+- After you add the sugar/water mixture to the pecans, the sugar will melt and then, after a few minutes, it will form a coating around the nuts.
+As you continue to heat and stir the nuts, the sugar will begin to caramelize and form the beautiful shiny, mahogany-colored glaze.
+Don’t stop until you see the deep golden hue and shiny surface.

 - Feel free to add different spices to change out the flavor a bit with these nuts.
-Cinnamon, allspice, cardamom, cumin, rosemary, cayenne or chili spice would all be delicious.
+Cinnamon, allspice, cardamom, cumin, rosemary, cayenne or chili spice are all delicious.

 - Keep a close eye on these nuts as they cook, especially towards the end, as they can go from golden to burned in no time flat.